EcoCooling Direct Evaporative and Free Cooling Data Centre Cooling Solutions

 EcoCooling – Innovators in cooling efficiency

 EcoCooling is credited with revolutionising the control systems required to use direct evaporative cooling in IT environments.
 The R&D department drives to incorporate the latest energy efficient technologies into all product ranges, ensuring our clients have some of the most innovative ventilation and cooling systems in the world.
 This focus on innovation has also resulted in EcoCooling holding a number of patents for fresh air technologies.
+For more information on controls options see here.

 The benefits of using an EcoCooling system